iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 \tag{15}
 $$

-We can take out the time derivative operator that is nested inside the Fourier Transfrom Operator.
+We can take out the time derivative operator that is nested inside the Fourier Transform Operator.

 Similarly we have: